ang-zeyu/infisearch/docs/src/indexer/indexing.md

 ```

 Json files can also be indexed.
 The `field_map` key must be specified, which contains a mapping of **json key -> field name**.
-The `field_order` array controls the order in which these fields are indexed, which can influence position based functions such as query term proximity ranking.
+The `field_order` array controls the order in which these fields are indexed, which can have a minor influence on query term proximity ranking.

 The json file can be either:
 1. An object, following the schema set out in `field_map`